-Thanksgiving Celebration for children of the school and Barground in the Social Room of the Church-in-the-Garsens.
-Wednesday afternoon, November 28th, 3:30 o'clock.
+Thanksgiving Celebration for children of the school and playground in the Social Room of the Church-in-the-Gardens, Wednesday afternoon, November 28th, 3:30 o'clock.

 Mrs. Lucy Allen Smart in costume will impersonate Priscilla, and will tell her own "Story of the Pilgrims and the First Thanksgiving, for Little Men and Women."

-Dressed as a Puritan maid, Mrs. Smart has told this which was prepared from primary historical sources, motably Bradford's "Plymouth Plantation") many times befire many hundred people.
-It was first told to the Catharine Avery Society, Children of the American Revolution, of which Mrs. Smart was organizer and first president, and then before the Primary Sunday School of the Euclid Aveme Congregational Church, of which she was superintendent Later it has been told in missions, school audipriums, and before audiences of foreigners as a part of the work of patriotic education of Western Reserve Chapter.
-D. A. R., of which she was chairman.
-Little boys cressed as the Indian Samoset and Squanto have helped m make the story a success.
+Dressed as a Puritan maid, Mrs. Smart has told this story (which was prepared from primary historical sources, notably Bradford's "Plymouth Plantation") many times before many hundred people.
+It was first told to the Catharine Avery Society, Children of the American Revolution, of which Mrs. Smart was organizer and first president, and then before the Primary Sunday School of the Euclid Avenue Congregational Church, of which she was superintendent.
+Later it has been told in missions, school auditoriums, and before audiences of foreigners as a part of the work of patriotic education of Western Reserve Chapter, D. A. R., of which she was chairman.
+Little boys dressed as the Indian Samoset and Squanto have helped to make the story a success.
+The printed story is being used for supplementary read-